 Vaccine research specialists with University of Iowa Health Care, in collaboration with colleagues across the country, are preparing for the potential pandemic spread of a new bird flu strain (H7N9) that caused severe disease in China last spring.
-The UI team and researchers from the seven other National Institutes of Health (NIH)-funded Vaccine and Treatment Evaluation Units will test vaccines to protect against the illness in adults.
+The UI team and researchers from the seven other NIH-funded Vaccine and Treatment Evaluation Units will test vaccines to protect against the illness in adults.

 Flu pandemics occur when a new strain of influenza spreads quickly through a population that lacks immunity to that strain.
 The last pandemic occurred in 2009 with the spread of H1N1 influenza, which originated in pigs and spread to people.